dubaxx/helm-charts/README.md

 helm install clearblade-monitoring https://github.com/ClearBlade/helm-charts/releases/download/clearblade-monitoring-2.13.4/clearblade-monitoring-2.13.3.tgz -f ./my-monitoring-values.yaml && gcloud --project={gcp project id} iam service-accounts add-iam-policy-binding clearblade-gsm-read@{gcp project id}.iam.gserviceaccount.com --role roles/iam.workloadIdentityUser --member "serviceAccount:{gcp project id}.svc.id.goog[monitoring/clearblade-gsm-read]" && kubectl annotate serviceaccount clearblade-gsm-read     --namespace=monitoring     iam.gke.io/gcp-service-account=clearblade-gsm-read@{gcp project id}-os.iam.gserviceaccount.com

 ```

+# Blue Green updates

+## About

+This document describes how to update your ClearBlade platform version in a blue/green style to prevent downtime and forced disconnects.
+It involves adding new ClearBlade pods/containers to your cluster, running the desired version, and having a transitional period while devices naturally reconnect to the newer pods.
+This comes at the cost of time and compute but should involve no service interruptions.

+In our Kubernetes deployments, traffic is routed from the load balancer to ClearBlade through a Kubernetes service.
+By using labels in Kubernetes, we can limit the scope of this service to ClearBlade pods running only the desired version.
+Existing connections will persist, while new connections will only be established with the new ClearBlade version.
+Eventually, all devices will be connected to the new pods, and you can remove the existing pods.

+## Requirements

+Helm charts version 3.13.6 or newer

+ClearBlade version 9.34.0 or newer (before update)

+The following versions are unskippable - meaning you cannot jump from a prior version to a later version in a blue green fashion, without first updating to these versions (i.e. you cannot go directly from 9.34.1 to 9.34.3)

+9.34.0

+9.34.2

+## Steps

+These steps assume a blue-to-green transition.
+To transition from green back to blue for a second update, replace instances of global.enterprise.greenVersion with global.enterprise.version and instances of clearblade.greenReplicas with clearblade.replicas and vice versa.
+The replica and version values are applied to the blue pod set but are not explicitly named blue.
+For step 3, change the slot value to blue instead of green.

+In your values file used to deploy ClearBlade with helm, set global.enterprise.greenVersion to the platform version you want to upgrade to.
+Then, in the ClearBlade section, set clearblade.greenReplicas to the desired number of pods.

+Run

+helm upgrade <deployment name> -f <path to values file> <path to clearblade-iot-enterprise tgz file>

+This will start your green pod set running the desired version.
+Wait for them to run, and optionally wait for them to finish autobalancing (see logs).

+A useful helm plugin is helm-diff.
+With it installed, you can run the above command with ‘diff’ added (helm diff upgrade ….).
+This will not upgrade your deployment but instead show you the changes that will be made so you can be sure you are only making intended changes.

+Update your values file to set global.enterprise.slot to green.
+If not set, this value defaults to blue.

+Run the upgrade command above again.
+This will update your clearblade-service to route new connections to the new green set of ClearBlade pods instead of the existing old set.
+Before updating the service, your green pods must be running to establish new connections immediately.

+You are now in a transitional state and running two versions of ClearBlade simultaneously.
+Existing connections to the old ClearBlade set will persist while new connections connect to the new set.
+Stay in this state until all devices have reconnected to the new set for minimal interruption.

+You may change the clearblade.replicas value to 0, run the upgrade command, and exclusively run the new version and be done with your update.